mabrobotics/MD80-x-CANdle-Documentation/CANopen/canopen_profile_ds402.md

 | xxxx xxxx x00x 0111 | Quick stop active      |
 | xxxx xxxx x0xx 1111 | Fault reaction active  |
 | xxxx xxxx x0xx 1000 | Quick stop active      |

+Bit 10 of the statusword indicates the current target has been reached (1) or not (0).
+This bit is motion mode - dependent, meaning for example in position mode it indicates the position has been reached (within a `0x6067` Position Window margin), and in velocity mode that a velocity target has been reached (within `0x606D` Velocity Window).

+Bit 11 of the **Statusword** indicates whether any of the internal limits was active during current power up - for more information on which limit is active, check the `0x2003:7` Motion Status.

 ### 0x6060 – Modes Of Operation